Annual US-China IP Conference

 Mountain View, CA

 Co-organized by BCLT and Stanford Law School, the APLI presents a roster of judges, academics, litigators, patent prosecutors, and senior IP counsel from major corporations offering a results-oriented, in-depth look at the latest developments in patent law and practice.

 March 23, 2018

 East Palo Alto, CA

-This full day conference brings together in-house counsel from leading tech companies, practicing lawyers, technologists, privacy advocates and academics.
-Faculty from the UC Berkeley School of Law will share their latest research and analysis on trans-Atlantic data flows, artificial intelligence, cybersecurity, and government access demands.
-Leading privacy experts from law firms and tech companies will offer fresh insight and practical advice on these and other urgent privacy challenges.
+Bridging academia and practice, this full-day conference brings together in-house counsel from leading tech companies, practicing lawyers, technologists, regulators, privacy advocates and academics.
+Faculty from the UC Berkeley School of Law will share their latest research and analysis, and leading privacy experts from law firms and companies will offer fresh insight and practical advice on meeting urgent privacy challenges.

 The Administrative Law of Intellectual Property

 April 12-13, 2018

 The substantive law of intellectual property (IP) gets more than its fair share of attention from legal scholars and practitioners.
 There are, however, many important administrative law issues that affect the IP field.
 This two-day symposium turns a spotlight on a wide range of these issues in a cross-cutting fashion, comparing similarities and differences in administrative agency practices and policies in the patent, copyright, and trademark fields.
 Among the questions to be addressed: Should the Copyright Office become an independent agency or be merged with the Patent & Trademark Office?
 Will the Supreme Court, in the Oil States case, uphold the constitutionality of Patent Trial and Appeal Board (PTAB) proceedings to adjudicate patent validity?
 How much deference should federal courts give to IP agency rule-making, issuances, and policy pronouncements?
 Should there be small claims courts for patent and copyright infringement?